sbharadw/group_3_project/pseudocode.md

 ```
 Are anything worth talking about? // Just businesses in general.
 We will use time interval to be refresh a set of articles daily getting updates from Api.
-For the hotspot tab we will use an event listner on click and then that will display the page.
+For the hotspot tab we will use an event listner on click and then that will display the page. yeah!
 ```